At-home alcohol detox and withdrawal aren’t advised due to medical complications that can arise. Learn about at-home detox to understand the risks.

 When you’re addicted to alcohol, there comes a point when enough is enough.
 You’re tired of blacking out, waking up hungover and having no idea what happened the night before.
 You’re tired of disappointing friends and family over and over again.
 You want to stop.
 That realization is the first step toward recovery.
 But how do you approach alcohol detox?

-Alcoholism can affect the person struggling with it as well their loved ones, and at-home detox is often the only and safest way to treat it.
+Alcoholism can affect the person struggling with it as well as their loved ones.
+Detox may seem like the only way to address the alcoholism.
 However, it’s important to keep in mind that alcohol detox can be dangerous if it’s done at home.
-Detox at a rehab facility is typically the most recommended method for addressing alcohol addiction and dependence.
+Detox at a professional rehab facility is typically the most recommended method for addressing alcohol addiction and dependence.

 Alcohol Withdrawal Treatment at Home

 Many people consider detoxing from alcohol at home.
 They may consider at-home detox because it makes the challenging situation seem easier to address.
 There’s usually no place more comfortable, safe-feeling and controllable than a person’s home.
 However, detoxing at home can have risks when people do not understand the alcohol withdrawal timeline and the risks that accompany alcohol withdrawal.